-At-risk flooring for basements are generally considered to be the following.
+At-risk basement flooring is generally considered to be among the following.
 These are floors that are routinely installed below-grade but can suffer irreparable damage upon contact with water.
-In the even of flooding, it is almost certain that all would need to be completely replaced.
+In the event of flooding, it is almost certain that all would need to be completely replaced.

 - Carpeting (Manmade): Many flooring experts debate whether carpeting produced from manmade materials such as olefin or polyester can be used in basements.
 My view is that, as long as moisture is kept reasonably in check, it can be used.
 Of course, it may also be used above grade.